If you are collecting payments through XcooBee and Stripe integration you need to setup your connection to Stripe.

 A fully authorized setup would look like this.

 You can disconnect or delete your Stripe connection, by hovering over the

 Connect button until you see the label change to a red

 Disconnect button will start the de-authorization process for you.

 Using the Keys

-The Publishable key is used inside each of the consent campaigns where you need use a Stripe payment.
+The Publishable key is used inside each of the consent campaigns and your XcooBee projects with Stripe payments.
 When you add the Stripe payment section to your campaign data, or select Stripe as payment provider you will be asked to provide these keys if you have not already authorized them before.

 We recommend that you start by connecting your test keys and switch to your production keys once you have tested your processes.